-Unveiling the truth: Is SEO worth it in 2024?
+Unveiling the truth: Is SEO really worth it in 2025?

 At Contentoo, we are convinced that SEO is a powerful marketing technique that’s as relevant as ever in 2024.
 We’ve seen countless examples of how optimising your content for findability contributes to reaching your marketing goals.